Islandora/migrate_islandora_csv/README.md

   plugin: 'entity:node'
   default_bundle: islandora_object
 ```
+__The Breakdown__

-The `source` section looks mostly the same other than some different constants we're defining.
+The `source` section looks mostly the same other than some different constants we're defining - the string "Image" (no quotes needed) and "relators:pht" (quotes needed beacuse of the colon).

 If you look at the `process` section, you can see we're taking the `title`, `description`, and `issued` columns from the CSV and applying them directly to the migrated nodes without any manipulation.
 ```yml
   title: title
   field_description: description